dmsc/fastbasic/compiler/USAGE.md

 - LBL file, a list of labels, useful for debugging.
 This file includes a label for each line number in the basic source.

-The compilation is a two step process:
+The compilation is a three step process, the included script does each step in
+turn:

 - The included compiler reads the basic source and produces an assembly file:

       fastbasic-fp myprog.bas myprog.asm

-- The CL65 tool is used to assemble and link with the runtime library.
+- The `CA65` assembler is used to assemble to an object file:

+      ca65 -t atari -g myprog.asm -o myprog.o

+- The `LD65` linker joins the object file with the runtime library to generate the XEX:

-      cl65 -t atari -C /path/to/fastbasic.cfg myprog.asm -o myprog.xex /path/to/fastbasic-fp.lib
+      ld65 -C /path/to/fastbasic.cfg myprog.o -o myprog.xex /path/to/fastbasic-fp.lib

 Advanced Usage
 ==============